GrainLearning/grainLearning/docs/source/dynamic_systems.rst

 The :class:`.IODynamicSystem` class inherits from :class:`.DynamicSystem` and is intended to work with external software packages via the command line.
-The :attr:`.IODynamicSystem.run` function overrides the :attr:`.DynamicSystem.run` function of the :class:`.DynamicSystem` class.
-Parameter samples are written into a text file and used by :attr:`.IODynamicSystem.callback` to execute the third-party software.
+Parameter samples are written into a text file and used by :attr:`.BayesianCalibration.run_callback` to execute the third-party software.
 Users only need to write a for-loop to pass each parameter sample to this external software, e.g., as command-line arguments (see the example below).

 .. code-block:: python